Ali-Hill/Proof-Carrying-Plans/README.md

 Note on Automation Results: Automation results are contained in the relevant inference systems folder.

+Note on Code Extraction: The code extraction example can be found in the PCPStarLogic repo.

 `ConsistentPCPLogic` is an additional repository showcasing another strategy for making PCPLogic consistent not included in the PhD thesis.

 ## Versioning